 Impact of Moon Phases on Earth

-The moon's gravitational pull generates tidal forces, which are most pronounced during the full and new moon phases when the Earth, moon, and sun align.
-These are known as spring tides, characterized by higher high tides and lower low tides.
+During the full and new moon phases, when the Earth, moon, and sun align, the gravitational pull creates what are known as spring tides, characterized by higher high tides and lower low tides.
+Here’s how this celestial phenomenon influences our planet:

 The Mystery of the Eternal Moon